rfordatascience/tidytuesday/data/curated/jamesbeard/intro.md

 > The James Beard Foundation Awards are annual awards presented by the James Beard Foundation to recognize chefs, restaurateurs, authors and journalists in the United States.

+Thank you to [PythonCoderUnicorn](https://github.com/PythonCoderUnicorn) for the dataset suggestion!

 - How have the subcategories of the various awards changed over time?
 - Has anybody won in multiple categories?
 - Which restaurants have the most winners?
 Which newspapers or networks?